 Researchers in Automated Reasoning often complain that there are sparse applications of the techniques they develop.
-One reason might be that implementation-oriented research favors huge and highly complex systems.
-It is hard to see how to apply these besides using them as a black box.
+One reason might be that implementation-oriented research favors huge and highly complex systems and that this does not suit the needs of many applications.1 It is hard to see how to apply these systems - besides using them as a black box.
 Adaptability, however, is an important criterion for applying techniques; this discrepancy can be overcome by using lean theorem provers.

-The idea of lean theorem proving is to achieve maximal efficiency from minimal means.
+The idea of lean deduction is to achieve maximal efficiency from minimal means.
 Every possible effort is made to eliminate overhead; based on experience in implementing (complex) deduction systems, only the most important and efficient techniques and methods are implemented.
+Logic programming languages provide an ideal tool for implementing lean deduction, as they offer a level of abstraction that is close to the needs for building first-order deduction systems.